TylerC-Anderson/TylerC-Anderson/README.md

               *ITProTV | ITProTV: Network Infrastructure concepts

 Currently Paused
-🛠 Hack the Box Academy:   Linux Fundamentals Course| 8/18 complete - Paused until I have more experience
+🛠 Hack the Box Academy:   Linux Fundamentals Course| 8/18 complete - Sensed that this isn't for beginners,
+                                                                      paused until I have more experience

 #################